 Last updated on January 30, 2017

 After applying business rules, targeting, and then frequency cappingUsing cookies to track the impression count of ads served and stop any given ad being shown to a single visitor more than the set number of times. to select a candidate set of line items for an impressionA single display of an ad on a web page, mobile app, or other delivery medium.
+For deals, impression is a metric to relay the total number of ads that have served.
 See also billable impression, forecasted impressions., OpenX looks at the buying modelThe terms under which a specific inventory purchase is made, as well as the priority order in which OpenX considers a line item for selection, including 1.
 Guaranteed – exclusive; 2.
 Guaranteed – share of voice; 3.
 Guaranteed – volume goal; 4.
 Non-guaranteed – preferred access; 5.
 Non-guaranteed; 6.
 House for each line itemThe primary unit of execution for an OpenX order, which represents a specific inventory purchase and the required conditions for ad delivery. to determine the priorityIndicates which deal or line item should take precedence in the case that multiple deals or line items are eligible to serve for a given ad request. order in which they are eligible for the impression.

 Guaranteed - Exclusive line items have first priority.